nghiango1/hello/ai/README.md

 ## Preface - What is AI

-Each person comsumming the knowleged (research, study, learning, ...) in different way, by that this preface try to set you to see the view angle of mine.
+Each person comsumming knowleged (research, study, learning, ...) in different way, link-ing and storing them in their mind diffirently, by that this preface try to set you into the view angle of mine.
-- You certainly have a different view point, of which I didn't try to change
+- You certainly have a different view point, of which I didn't try to change.
 - But try to put yourself into my view could make it easier to understanding why/how I can come up with all of these definition

 > A word - By it self alone - can't express a full ideal behind of the person who talked/said it